-- Grow Art FORM as a viable recycling arts and creative re-use education program
+- Continue to grow Art FORM as a strong arts education program emphasizing creative reuse

 - Engage representatives from arts, environmental, and educational organizations as well as businesses and local governments to support Art FORM in:

-- acquiring a storefront with space for sorting, organizing, and displaying donated materials and conducting workshops
+- acquiring a larger storefront with space for sorting, organizing, and displaying donated materials and conducting workshops

 - procuring funding for ongoing program activities